travis-ci/travis.rb/README.md

 #### Ubuntu

-On certain versions of Ubuntu (e.g., 13.10), you need to install the corresponding `-dev` package in order to build the C extension on which `travis` gem depends.
+On certain versions of Ubuntu (e.g., 16.04), you need to install the corresponding `-dev` package and `make` with `gcc` in order to build the C extension on which `travis` gem depends.

-For the stock Ubuntu 13.10, run:
+For the stock Ubuntu 16.04, run:

-    $ sudo apt-get install ruby1.9.1-dev

-If you updated to Ruby 2.1 as shown above:

-    $ sudo apt-get install ruby2.1-dev
+    $ sudo apt-get install ruby-dev make gcc

 #### Mac OS X